Skip to content

 • The student can contribute to the design of activities and instruments fitted to each of the RRI principles.

-Lesson 3: Pathways to research: planning a strategy for public engagement
+Lesson 3: Pathways to impact: planning a strategy for public engagement

 Read description and download